LoanLink/coding-challenges/web-challenge.md

 ### Considerations

-- What recipe data makes sense to ask/store?
 - How should the data be structured?
+- How would you actually store data in the app?
 - How would you deploy the app?
-- How would you actually store data in the app?
+- What are you missing / what would you improve?

  👵 Read more about [what we care about when evaluating code challenges](https://github.com/LoanLink/coding-challenges).